eiffel-community/eiffel-intelligence-frontend/wiki/markdown/curl-examples.md

 ## Introduction

-The front-end has a bridge functionality that is built in as a part of the front-end's web server and handles requests coming from the web GUI towards any of the back-ends configured.
+The front-end has a bridge functionality that is built in as a part of the front-end's web server and handles requests coming from the web GUI towards any of the configured Eiffel Intelligence back-ends.
-The `/backends` endpoint is the only additional endpoint which does not exist in [Eiffel Intelligence backend](https://github.com/eiffel-community/eiffel-intelligence).
+The `/backends` endpoint is the only additional endpoint which does not exist in [Eiffel Intelligence back-end](https://github.com/eiffel-community/eiffel-intelligence).
 The front-end may also be used by other tools such as CURL or any kind of program that can make HTTP(S) requests.
 Below are some examples of using CURL towards different endpoints, together with example responses.
-Most endpoints are also documented in the [Eiffel Intelligence backend repository](https://github.com/eiffel-community/eiffel-intelligence/tree/master/wiki/markdown)
+Most endpoints are also documented in the [Eiffel Intelligence back-end repository](https://github.com/eiffel-community/eiffel-intelligence/tree/master/wiki/markdown)

 **Note**: If you have multiple url parameters, you need to add quotation mark around the entire query.
 For example: